 "This mini food processor was 100 percent an impulse buy—the Ice Blue color got me—but it quickly turned into one of my go-to gadgets.
 The tiny appliance saves loads of time on simple but consuming tasks like chopping garlic and onions.
 We use it a lot to whip up pestos, dips, and guac, too."—Chelsea Stuart, senior commerce editor

 "Thanks to TikTok, I am positively obsessed with the almond milk cold foam at Starbucks.
-But after months of brewing my own coffee at home during quarantine, I decided I was not about to let myself fall back into my old ways of spending a small fortune on iced coffee.
+But after months of brewing my own coffee while working from home, I decided I was not about to let myself fall back into my old ways of spending a small fortune on iced coffee.
 I picked up this Aerolatte milk frother (which costs less than I would spend in a week at Starbucks) to try to recreate my beloved almond milk foam at home.
 After a few weeks of use, I'm almost convinced that I could have a second career as a barista.
 It's extremely easy to use, and gives my morning coffee the extra oomph it needs to stop me from driving to a coffee shop."—Karli Bendlin, email editor

 "Cloud eggs, fluffy coffee, smoothie bowls...All of these Insta-friendly recipes have been made incredibly easy thanks to my KitchenAid immersion blender.
 It comes with a series of attachments, from a whisk to various blender blades to a food processor, and even a blender carafe with measurement markings, all of which I've put to good use over the last few months.
 It's quick to set up and so much easier to clean than my heavy-duty Ninja blender, so I don't dread recipes that tell me to 'combine in a blender' anymore."—Kate Geraghty, senior commerce editor